p2ppsr/babbage-react-prompt/README.md

 # @babbage/react-prompt

-Onboards users to Babbage Desktop before loading your app
+Onboards users to the Babbage MetaNet Client before loading your app

 ## Usage